Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 You might reasonably ask: “why is `any-modifier` even a virtual key anyway?”, since it just does a series of actions and doesn't need to care about the separate press/release events.
 That's because of a restriction of `on-release` and `on-press` — they *have to* “call” a *virtual* key.
-They cannot call an alias, and you can't just blammo the command in there either.
+They cannot call an alias, and you can't just blammo the action in there directly either.
 So we only make it a virtual key for technical limitations reasons.

 Multi is an interesting action: unlike `macro`, all the actions you specify inside of it are done “simultaneously, in unspecified order”.
 Which is how it can handle the press/release events towards `mlft` while *also* handling the release event of the `on-release`.

 I don't go into virtual keys much there, but [erotic meta feet](@/kanata-layers/index.md) is a blog post of mine that shows the power and importance of them, when it comes to making composite layers.
 Have a read if you're interested!

+# scrolling

+# holding frame

+# thingymabops

+# chord layer

 # footnotes